 Angie's official debut CD with Raphael Lemonnier titled LOVE and MISCHIEF was released in 2017 to a series of noteworthy reviews including: All About Jazz, Contemporary Fusion Reviews, Midwest Record Review and her original composition "She Ain't The Kinda Girl" reached #4 on France's Jazz Radio.

-Angie's sophomore recording project Truth Be Told, produced by the legendary John Clayton, is a collection of original tunes and cover songs which speak to the truths of life.
-The project is project set for release February 24,2023.
+Angie's sophomore recording project, TRUTH BE TOLD, produced by the legendary John Clayton, is a collection of original tunes and reimagined cover songs which speak to the truths of her life.
+Angie is joined by Josh Nelson, Trevor Ware, Clayton Cameron, Larry Koonse, Jacob Scesney, Ivan Malespin, Kye Palmer, Katisse Buckingham and Carey Frank.
+John Clayton joins Angie for a special duet.
+The project is project set for release February 24, 2023.